 Today prostate cancer screening is done using a prostate-specific antigen (PSA) blood test, followed by a prostate biopsy if PSA levels are elevated.

-But research shows that PSA levels are often inaccurate, resulting in overdiagnosis and unnecessary biopsies.
-Not to mention that prostate biopsies may have side effects such as bleeding, infection, urinary issues, and erectile dysfunction1.
+Research shows that PSA levels are often inaccurate, resulting in overdiagnosis and unnecessary biopsies.
+Prostate biopsies may have side effects such as bleeding, infection, urinary issues, and erectile dysfunction1.

 We’re also building Artificial Intelligence technology, the Ezra AI, that’s designed to assist radiologists in their analysis and make them more accurate and productive.
 After further study of our AI technology, we plan to seek FDA clearance and make the Ezra AI available to radiologists.
 Our aim is simple: To develop the next generation prostate cancer screening technology.